jubuntuz/typescript/resources/orrs/mckc.md

 * changes of KFR or eGFR:
  not eligible to eligible: instant patient funding starts from the day criteria becomes eligible, previlige patient as long as one eligible in 6 month eligible to not eligible:

+## CRC Eligibility Criteria (Bundle A - CRC)
+* eGFR<15, must have 1 eligible VR visit in first 6 months (Q1,Q2)
+and 1 eligible VR visit in second 6 months (Q3, Q4) for Bundle A funding to continue
+*  A patient who does not meet eligibility for CRC will be assessed for eligibility for MCKC and may be funded as an MCKC patient (KFR >=10 or eGFR <15)

 ## MCKC registration